EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

-* TYPE = method + corr, where the method = 5 and the correlation parameter corr is chosen based on the transport and determines if connection identifiers is omitted.
+* TYPE = method + corr, where the method = 5 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
 * ID_PSK - identifier to facilitate retrieval of the pre-shared key.
 If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : bstr }, only the bstr used.

 ## EDHOC Message 2